bluedata-katacoda/katacoda-scenarios/Hello world2_scenario/step9.md

 Make it an executable using the below command
 <br>`chmod +x bdcatalog-centos7-bluedata-helloworld2-10.0.bin`{{execute}}

-Congratulations you have successfully upgraded the CDH image.
+Congratulations you have successfully upgraded the Hello world image.

 To make the new image appear in App Store.
 Copy the bin file to /srv/bluedata/catalog